lz2510/Tech/Behavior.md

 3. friend moved and post articles, cycle culture, beautiful nature, work life balance culture
 4. many tech companies in berlin

+### Do you write test?

+- I write unit test and integration test when write feature code.
+- When fixing bug, I usually write test first, failed the test, then I fix the bug, finally pass the test.

 ### Do you know any other programming languages?
-- know basis of java, python, golang
+- I know basis of java, python, golang
-- there are similar things between languages. for example how to divide feature to differenct class, method? how to write test? how to interact with database?
+- There are similar things between languages.
+For example how to divide feature to differenct class, method? how to write test? how to interact with database?

 ### how to identify priority